 As company directors, Board members are responsible for the governance and strategic direction of the Futures Forum and its programme of work.
 The post is unremunerated and involves attending four to five Board meetings a year.

 The deadline for applications is Wednesday 11 August 2021.

 At its recent meeting, the Futures Forum had its first discussion on the kind of work it hopes to see over the coming years.
 As well as reaffirming the commitment to work across the political parties and beyond, the directors discussed the importance of looking forward creatively to our shared future.

 We often collaborate with Parliamentary Committees to bring a long-term dimension to their work.
 At the moment, the Scottish Parliament is looking to hear from people in Scotland about their priorities.
 You add your thoughts to this online discussion board until 31 July 2021.
 The feedback will help shape the work carried out by Committees in the coming years.

 Our mailing list…

 As part of our work for the new session of Parliament, we are investigating different options for running our mailing list.
-We will be in touch about that again shortly, and we hope that you want to join, click the button below to send us an email.
+In the meantime, if you want to join, click the button below to send us an email.